patientforumminer/PFM/README.md

 # PFM - patient forum miner

+The Patient Forum Miner is a system for analyzing online patient forum posts with advanced text mining techniques.
+It has been developed by TNO (http://www.tno.nl) and the Radboud Universiteit (http://www.ru.nl), based on a grant by the SIDN Fund (https://www.sidnfonds.nl/excerpt/), for the purpose of analyzing cancer patient forum data.
+The implemented text mining facilities address (bio)medical concept tagging in raw texts using UMLS and other thesauri (including DBPedia), and automated summarization.
+The systems allows for explorative search via a graphical GUI (displaying co-occurrence relations between detected concepts in the forum posts), and a summary browser that allows for zooming in or out on forum threads.

+The code base in this repo does not include patient forum data, which is subject to privacy regulations.
+Please contact patientforumminer@gmail.com for any questions about this system.

 ## create_summaries_for_unseen_data_TNO.py

 This script summarizes all threads retrieved for a query.
 It reads the json output of the semantic search engine, applies two extractive summarization models (linear model for post selection and linear model for sentence selection), and prints json output.